 A Champagne Brut Millésimé is typically aged at least 3 years and will include the year of production on the label (unlike other champagnes).

-High-end champagnes like the Champagne Millésimé are usually served in a tulip glass, since the wide point of the glass develops the aroma and the narrow top keeps them from escaping.
+Champagnes like the Champagne Millésimé are usually served in a tulip glass, since the wide point of the glass develops the aroma and the narrow top keeps them from escaping.
+You can buy a bottle of Champagne Millésimé here.

 7. Champagne Sans Année